 In a statement, the FDA called levels of NDMA in Zantac “unacceptable.”

 Patients taking over-the-counter Zantac were advised to stop taking the medication immediately, and those taking prescription Zantac and ranitidine were encouraged to speak with their doctors immediately and consider Zantac alternatives.

 NDMA contamination means that Zantac may cause several different kinds of cancer, and the potential Zantac liver cancer threat is real.

 “Does Zantac cause liver cancer?”

-Zantac has been found to be contaminated with NDMA, and may potentially cause liver cancer, and potentially nearly 20 other types of cancer.
+Zantac has been found to be contaminated with NDMA, and may potentially cause liver cancer, and potentially more than 20 other types of cancer.

 A report by the Agency for Toxic Substances and Disease Registry found that “when rats, mice, hamsters, and other animals ate food, drank water, or breathed air containing lower levels of NDMA for periods more than several weeks, liver cancer and lung cancer as well as non-cancerous liver damage occurred.”

 The report noted that non-cancerous liver damage occurred in some animals exposed to elevated levels of NDMA, as well.

 A 2006 study published in a Danish scientific journal was more blunt:

 “N-nitrosodimethylamine causes liver cancer,” the study’s authors stated.
 They concluded, “Volatile N-nitrosamines induce tumors in a variety of human organs, including the tongue, esophagus, lung, pancreas, liver, kidney, and bladder.”